 Kidney Transplant

-Kidney is one of the most vital organs in human body.
+Kidney is one of the most vital organs in the human body.
 It is responsible to perform an important function of the body.
 It filters waste from your blood and excretes that waste out of the body in the form of urine.
-Kidney also helps the human body to maintain the body fluid and electrolyte balance.
+The kidney also helps the human body to maintain body fluid and electrolyte balance.
 A kidney transplant is also known as a renal transplant.
-A kidney transplant is a surgery used to insert the healthy kidney to a patient.
+A kidney transplant is a surgery used to insert a healthy kidney into a patient.

 Types of Kidney Transplant